David Hilbert

-Hilbert and his students contributed significantly to establishing rigor and developed important tools used in modern mathematical physics.
-Hilbert is known as one of the founders of proof theory and mathematical logic.
+Hilbert and his students contributed to establishing rigor and developed important tools used in modern mathematical physics.
+He was a co-founder of proof theory and mathematical logic.

 Life

 Early life and education

-Hilbert, the first of two children and only son of Otto and Maria Therese (Erdtmann) Hilbert, was born in the Province of Prussia, Kingdom of Prussia, either in Königsberg (according to Hilbert's own statement) or in Wehlau (known since 1946 as Znamensk) near Königsberg where his father worked at the time of his birth.
+Hilbert, the first of two children and only son of Otto, a county judge, and Maria Therese Hilbert (née Erdtmann), the daughter of a merchant, was born in the Province of Prussia, Kingdom of Prussia, either in Königsberg, now Kaliningrad, (according to Hilbert's own statement) or in Wehlau (known since 1946 as Znamensk) near Königsberg where his father worked at the time of his birth.
+His paternal grandfather was David Hilbert, a judge and Geheimrat.
+His mother Maria had an interest in philosophy, astronomy and prime numbers, while his father Otto taught him Prussian virtues.
+After his father became a city judge, the family moved to Königsberg.
+David's sister, Elise, was born when he was six.
+He began his schooling aged eight, two years later than the usual starting age.

 In late 1872, Hilbert entered the Friedrichskolleg Gymnasium (Collegium fridericianum, the same school that Immanuel Kant had attended 140 years before); but, after an unhappy period, he transferred to (late 1879) and graduated from (early 1880) the more science-oriented Wilhelm Gymnasium.
 Upon graduation, in autumn 1880, Hilbert enrolled at the University of Königsberg, the "Albertina".
 In early 1882, Hermann Minkowski (two years younger than Hilbert and also a native of Königsberg but had gone to Berlin for three semesters), returned to Königsberg and entered the university.
 Hilbert developed a lifelong friendship with the shy, gifted Minkowski.